tjesi/tjesi.github.io/_pages/people.md

 ## Bachelor's and Master's Students

+- Michaela Kralova - "Post-Quantum Password-Authenticated Key Exchange" (Master's thesis 2025)
+- Paulina Wesolowska - "Quantum Computing and Cryptographic Risk: A Threat Assessment for the EU and Norway"
+(Master's thesis 2025, co-supervised with Hans Heum)
 - Noah Starckjohann - "Organizing cloud TEE-based applications for data from multiple parties"
 (Master's thesis 2025, co-supervised with Xeni Kristine Dimakos and Li Chun Zhang)
-- Paulina Wesolowska - "Quantum Computing and Cryptographic Risk: A Threat Assessment for the EU and Norway"
-(Master's thesis 2025, co-supervised with Hans Heum)
 - Henrik Hansen Stormyhr - "A comparative analysis of MOS-LQO algorithms for perceptual transparency testing in audio steganography" (Master's thesis 2025, co-supervised with Bor de Kock and Emil August Hovd Olaisen)
 - Javier García Martínez - "Threshold Signatures for FIDO Authentication"
 (Master's thesis 2025, co-supervised with Trond Peder Hagen and Magnus Ringerud)